pydio/pydio-doc-howto/2_centos_install.md

 ### Main tips

-With cells as a service, you can reach the logs in different ways:
+With Cells running as a service, you can access the logs in different ways:

 ```sh
 # Pydio file logs